-6.1 Household Response Rate
+6.1 Overall Response Rate

-Table 6-1 shows the response rate calculation for the NB method.
+Table 6-1 shows the response rate calculation.
 These data have been weighted to account for the oversampling of addresses in high-minority areas.
-The percent of undeliverable letters ranged from 11 percent to 16 percent, with the Central Appalachia strata having the highest.
-The overall response rate for NB was 37.91 percent, however this differed significantly by strata.
-The High Minority strata had the lowest response rate (29.14%) and the Low Minority had the highest (40.61%).
+The overall response rate was 39.97 percent; however this differed significantly by strata.
+The High Minority strata had the lowest response rate (28.67 percent) and the Low Minority had the highest (43.82 percent).
+The percent of undeliverable households ranged from 11 percent to 14 percent across strata, with the Central Appalachia strata having the highest undeliverable rate.